Costell History, Family Crest & Coats of Arms

+The name Costell is from the ancient Anglo-Saxon tribes of Britain.
+The name was given to a person who was a person who worked in a castle.
 The original bearer of the surname Costell may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
-The surname Costell is derived from the Old Norman French word castel,
+The surname Costell is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Costell family